Third Grade Curriculum

-The goal of the third grade reading program is to create life long, independent readers that are equipped with the appropriate skills to understand and enjoy reading.
-In our daily reading classes the third grade teachers stress decoding, comprehension and critical thinking skills.
+The goal of the third grade reading program is to create lifelong, independent readers that are equipped with the appropriate skills to understand and enjoy reading.
+In our daily reading classes, the third-grade teachers stress decoding, comprehension, and critical thinking skills.

 Third grade reading begins with fiction and nonfiction selections from the Scholastic Reading Program.
 Reading units are frequently integrated with social studies and science projects.
 Such units give students the opportunity to apply information learned in a variety of experiences.
 Trade book novels are used to enhance and integrate various areas of the curriculum.
 Historical fiction: Stone Fox and Meet Addy to extend discussions in American History.
 Non-fiction books about planets are used for a major research project in science.
-Other trade book novels read are George Washington, The Legend of Sleepy Hollow, Eagle Song, The Great Kapok Tree, The Shaman’s Apprentice, Chocolate Touch, and Cockroach Cooties.
+Other trade books novels read are George Washington, The Legend of Sleepy Hollow, Eagle Song, The Great Kapok Tree, The Shaman’s Apprentice, Chocolate Touch, and Cockroach Cooties.

-Teachers choose daily Read Aloud books based on student interest, exposure to specific genres, relationship to class units and reinforcement of Success Traits and everyday values.
+Teachers choose daily Read-Aloud books based on student interest, exposure to specific genres, relationship to class units, and reinforcement of Success Traits and everyday values.
 Some examples of books that have been read are: